sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - *Brad went over the 12 factors - we covered 8 of
   12 factors so far

-## Trouble-shooting

-- If Json serialization does not work (TimeEntry from the client contains fields set with zero's), make sure you have getters in the TimeEntry class -

 # Database Migration -------------------------